 Individuals Involved in Your Care or Payment for Your Care.
 We may disclose information to individuals involved in your care or in the payment for your care, but we will obtain your agreement before doing so.
 This includes people and organizations that are part of your “circle of care”, such as your spouse, your other doctors, or an aide who may be providing services to you.
 Although we must be able to speak with your other physicians or healthcare providers, you can let us know if we should not speak with other individuals, such as your spouse or family.

 Other Uses and Disclosures of Personal Information.
 We are required to obtain written authorization from you for any other uses and disclosures of medical information other than those described above.
 If you provide us with such permission, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose personal information about you for the reasons covered by your written authorization.
 We will be unable to take back any disclosures already made based upon your original permission.

 You have the right to ask for restrictions on the ways in which we use and disclose your medical information beyond those imposed by law.
 We will consider your request, but we are not required to accept it.

 You have the right to request that you receive communications containing your protected health information from us by alternative means or at alternative locations.
 For example, you may ask that we only contact you at home or by mail.

-Except under certain circumstances, you have the right to inspect and request a copy of medical and billing records about your.
+Except under certain circumstances, you have the right to inspect and request a copy of medical and billing records about you.
 If you ask for copies of this information, we may charge you a fee for copying and mailing.

-If you believe that information in your record is incorrect or incomplete, you have the right to ask us to correct the existing information or correct the missing information.
+If you believe that information in your records is incorrect or incomplete, you have the right to ask us to correct the existing information or correct the missing information.
 Under certain circumstances, we may deny your request.